Country Details For

 Roadmap to Tobacco Control Legislation: In Brazil, federal legislation governing smoking in public places; tobacco advertising, promotion and sponsorship; and packaging and labeling of tobacco products exist in many different laws and regulations.
 Law No. 9.294 (July 16, 1996) is the principal law that governs smoking in public places, tobacco advertising, promotion and sponsorship and packaging and labeling of tobacco products.
 It was amended in 2000 by Law No. 10.167 (prohibiting the use of smoking products in aircraft and other means of public transportation and restricting or prohibiting various forms of advertising, promotion and sponsorship of tobacco products); in 2001 by Provisional Measure No. 2.190-34 (requiring that all advertising and packaging of tobacco products, except those for exporting, display pictorial health warnings); and in 2003 by Law No. 10.702 (covering the text of health warnings).
-Most recently, Law No. 9.294 was amended by Law No. 12.546 (prohibiting smoking in all enclosed public places and workplaces, prohibiting all advertising except product displays at the point of sale, and requiring additional health warnings).
+Law No. 9.294 was amended by Law No. 12.546 (prohibiting smoking in all enclosed public places and workplaces, prohibiting all advertising except product displays at the point of sale, and requiring additional health warnings).
 Law No. 12.921 was passed in December 2013 and, once in effect, will prohibit the manufacture, distribution, sale, and advertisement of products intended for children that resemble tobacco products.

 There are also multiple regulations or resolutions that regulate Law No. 9.294 including the following: Decree No. 2.018 (October 1, 1996) defines key terms related to restrictions on public smoking such as collective spaces, collective work spaces, and enclosed area properly isolated and intended for smoking; Resolution ANVISA RDC No. 46 (March 28, 2001) (as amended by Resolution ANVISA RDC No. 335 (November 24, 2003)), which prohibits certain misleading descriptors on the packaging of cigarettes and, for all tobacco products, mandates new pictorial warnings and other packaging and labeling information; Resolution ANVISA RDC No. 54 (August 6, 2008), which mandates the text of the health warning prescribed by Resolution RDC ANVISA No. 335 (November 24, 2003); and Resolution ANVISA RDC No. 14 (March 15, 2012), which extends the prohibition on misleading terms to apply to all tobacco products and bans the use of additives in tobacco products.
 ANVISA is Brazil's National Health Surveillance Agency (Agência Nacional de Vigilância Sanitária).